Easy Roasted Cabbage with Amazing Onion Dijon Sauce

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 In fact, my brother stopped by while I was making these and after saying it smelled good, I told him it was roasted cabbage and you should’ve seen his nose crinkle up!
-But I had him try it and he was won over – and I’m pretty sure most people who taste this will be, too.
+But I had him try it, and he was won over from the flavor of the roasted cabbage with mustard sauce and onions.

 Shop this recipe: